 - Maintain three points of contact: Always maintain three points of contact when climbing up or down a telescoping ladder.
 This means having either two feet and one hand or two hands and one foot in contact with the ladder at all times.
 This helps provide stability and reduces the chances of falling.

 - Extend and retract the ladder carefully: When extending or retracting your telescoping ladder, do it slowly and carefully, following the manufacturer’s instructions.
 Avoid placing your hands or fingers between the rungs while adjusting the ladder to prevent any pinching injuries.
-Take your time and ensure that each section is securely locked in place before climbing.
+Take your time and ensure that the locking mechanism is secure to ensure ladder safety.

 Telescoping Ladder FAQ